MultiPoolMiner/MultiPoolMiner/README.md

 ###### A14.
 Yes, see https://github.com/MultiPoolMiner/MultiPoolMiner#to-change-payout-currency-of-a-pool.
 However this is not recommended as your payout will become uncertain as all other payout currencies are internally exchanged therefore you may end up losing your earnings due to pool never having enough coins to pay you!

 ###### Q15.
 How do I customise miners to better work with my cards?
 ###### A15.
 Some cards may require special parameters to be used in order to make them (more) stable, such as setting intensity for specific miners/algos/GPUs.
-This can be done by heading to the /Miners folder and editing the relevant miner files.
+This can be done by heading to the /Miners folder and editing the relevant miner files or via advanced constomization (see *Advanced configuration for Miners -> Add custom miner commands*).
 For example, for CcminerTpruvot.ps1 you can replace (mind the spaces!)
     "x17" = "" # X17

 ###### with: